If you were hurt in a construction site accident in Largo, you have a few options for recovering fair compensation for your injuries.

 - Damages for wrongful death, including loss of consortium, parental guidance, and financial support

 Here at our law group, we know that you have a lot going on if you were hurt in a construction accident.
 Whenever you’re ready, call our law offices to learn more about how we can help maximize your compensation award.

 Can I Still Recover Compensation If I’m Partly To Blame For a Construction Accident?

 Workers’ compensation is a purely no-fault system.
 That means you’re entitled to your full benefits even if you were completely to blame.

 The rules are a bit different in personal injury cases.
-Every party is held accountable for their share of the damages under Florida comparative fault rules.
-You still have the right to pursue compensation from anyone else who was to blame.
+Every party is held accountable for their share of the damages under Florida modified comparative fault rules.
+You still have the right to pursue compensation from anyone else who was to blame, but only if your apportioned fault is 50% or less.
 Your compensation award will just be reduced to account for your own share of fault.

 Call a Largo Construction Accident Lawyer Today

 Were you or a loved one hurt in a construction accident?
 Don’t hesitate to hold the people responsible financially liable.
 Call a Largo construction accident lawyer at Roman Austin Personal Injury Lawyers to learn more about your rights today.
 Your first consultation is always free.